mehulagg/gitlab_test/doc/development/sidekiq_debugging.md

 ![sidekiq_prod_arch](/uploads/4328823d257022ab30efded7bf7abcd5/sidekiq_prod_arch.jpg)

-Here we have two GCE instances `sidekiq-0` and `sidekiq-1` that are part of the `besteffort` "fleet" (is I think what we call it).
+In this example we have two GCE instances i.e. server nodes called `sidekiq-0` and `sidekiq-1` that are part of the `besteffort` "fleet".
 In return we have 3 queues that are processed by any of these instances.
-Each instance runs N Sidekiq processes, each of which in return runs M threads.
+Each instance runs `N` Sidekiq processes, each of which in return runs `M` threads.
 So in total this setup can processes at most `2 * N * M` jobs in queues with `besteffort` priority.

-How queues are mapped to priorities and ultimately clusters is well explained in [this issue](https://gitlab.com/gitlab-org/gitlab/issues/32258) and the related links, but the TLDR is:
+How queues are mapped to priorities and clusters is well explained in [this issue](https://gitlab.com/gitlab-org/gitlab/issues/32258) and the related links, but to summarize:

 - all Sidekiq clusters are configured with a particular **priority configuration** (i.e. scaled according to a particular work load, such as "mostly CPU bound" or "mostly I/O bound")
 - each queue is then mapped to a priority configuration, either directly, or if there is no explicit mapping, to `besteffort`